Ecdosis/ecdosis-front/tabs/README.md

 embedded in it is installed.
 Using a script-tag with arguments only works for one level, not two.
 And arguments to scripts can't be used if scripts are installed via drupal_add_js.
-So the solution adopted here is to use local broswer storage -- a HTML5 feature -- to store the parameters for each embedded module and also for tabs itself.
+So the solution adopted here is to use hiddeninput elements to store the parameters for each embedded module and also for tabs itself.

-The Tabs module first saves its own parameters to browser memory by adding a script to the head section of the page before it is fully loaded (via tabs_preprocess_page).
+The Tabs module first saves its own parameters by adding a script to the head section of the page before it is fully loaded (via tabs_preprocess_page).
 It then embeds itself, then the parameters for the current module and finally the embedded module's script.
 This ensures the correct order of execution.
 It does, however, mean that the entire page will reload every time the user clicks on a new tab, although the delay is imperceptible.

 ### Docid

-The docid is saved with the tabs_params, and must be read in separately by each module (if not provided via the url) and added to its own parameters.
+The docid is saved separetly, and must be read in by each module (if not provided via the url) and added to its own parameters.
 This is because it is shared and would otherwise get out of sync between tab modules.

 ### Tabsets

 The tabs and modules for a particular instance of tabs can be set by configuring the tabs module in Drupal.
 The key is the name of the tabset and the specified parameters will be added to a url invocation of tabs with the parameter tabset=&lt;key&gt;.
-If a module belonging to a particular tabset is provided, but not the tabset parameter, this will be added automatically by the tabs module.
+If a module belonging to a particular tabset is invoked without its corresponding tabset parameter, this will be added automatically by the tabs module.
 This allows modules to have no knowledge of which tabset they belong to.

-The Drupal settings for each tabset is in the form of a list of URL arguments, each separated by &amp;.
+The Drupal settings for each tabset are in the form of a list of URL arguments, each separated by &amp;.
 Three keys are recognised as follows:

 1. tabs: a comma-separated list of tab-names, with spaces encoded as %20.
 The first word will be capitalised.
-2. modules: a comma-separated list of module names, which must be installed in Drupal, and which must have a js directory with a script called [module-name].js.
+2. modules: a comma-separated list of module names, which must be installed in Drupal, and which must have a js directory containing a script called [module-name].js.
 Modules may take an argument, which will be passed to the module when it is invoked.
 The argument is introduced by %3F (?) and the equals sign must be encoded as %3D.
 3. tabopt: a boolean that if false indicates that it should not enable an optional main menu item with the id optional-tab.
 If true it will make that item visible.
+The item must already be defined in the Drupal menu.